osu-crypto/libOTe/README.md

 All implementations are highly optimized using fast SSE instructions and vectorization to obtain optimal performance both in the single and multi-threaded setting.
 See the **Performance** section for a comparison between protocols and to other libraries.

+Networking can be performed using both the sockets provided by the library and external socket classes.
+See `cryptoTools/frontend_cryptoTools/Tutorials/Network.cpp` for an example.

 ## Performance